preactjs/preact-www/content/en/guide/v10/upgrade-guide.md

 #### preact-redux

-`preact-redux` is one of such libraries that hasn't been updated yet.
-The good news is that `preact/compat` is much more React-compliant and works out of the box with the React bindings called `react-redux`.
-Switching to it will resolve the situation.
-Make sure that you've aliased `react` and `react-dom` to `preact/compat` in your bundler.

-1. Remove `preact-redux`
-2. Install `react-redux`
+`preact-redux` has been updated and works with Preact X without the need to use `preact/compat`.
+Just make sure you're using `preact-redux^3.0.0`.

 #### mobx-preact